 How it started

-So I explained that Ignatian meditation is a way of using our imagination to keep our focus on God so that it is easier to speak and to listen in prayer.
-She asked if we could try it and I did a short meditation with her.
+I had been on a few retreats at St Beunos Ignatian Spirituality Centre, and explained that Ignatian meditation is a way of using our imagination to keep our focus on God so that it is easier to speak and to listen in prayer.
+She asked if we could try it, so I lead her in a short meditation.
 At the end of the prayer I asked if it had been helpful, to which she replied “I met Jesus and asked him into my life!”

 Over the coming weeks and months it became clear that she was experiencing the Holy Spirit at work in her life, changing her behaviour and bringing her hope and peace.
 She was delighted at the idea of putting her story on this website.